pytorch/rfcs/RFC-0027-PyTorch-Distributed-Tensor.md

 There are also several cutting edge research fields that embeds tensor sharding as part of the system, i.e. [Megatron-LM](https://arxiv.org/pdf/1909.08053.pdf) for tensor parallelism on Transformer based models.
 [DeepSpeed](https://github.com/microsoft/DeepSpeed) for training large scale models with different optimization techniques on top of tensor sharding.

 In PyTorch, we have existing [ShardedTensor](https://docs.google.com/document/d/1WEjwKYv022rc1lSrYcNWh3Xjx9fJC7zsrTKTg0wbPj0/edit?usp=sharing) work in the prototype stage, which introduces basic PyTorch sharding primitives as our Tensor Parallelism solution.
 But ShardedTensor only has tensor sharding support, which makes it hard to be used by users to describe other data distributions strategies like replication or replication + sharding.
 As a distributed system developer who wants to explore more parallelism patterns, it’s crucial to have a basic building block that describes the data distribution in a uniform way.
 This DistributedTensor RFC aims at solving this and provide a fundamental abstraction for distributed training.

+# Additional Information

+To see a complete design doc for this proposal, please refer to this [doc](https://docs.google.com/document/d/1nFeJ8NSFNhNlCkNgWK31ZGRqm1L9rd0i_XN_RprphaI/edit#heading=h.6sovjqv9jiqn)